OllieTerrance/WebMedia/README.md

 ## Building the library

-The script reads from `files.txt`, which is assumed to list files in following structure:
+The script reads from `library.db`, which is a database containing files and their metadata.

+Included in the repo is `mkdb.py`, which generates this database according to a filename pattern.

+It is assumed that files in the directory will have the following structure:

     <album artist>/<album>/<artist> - <title>.<ext>

-Set `$root` to the library location.